Journalism holds the powerful to account, shines a light on corruption, and is a catalyst for positive change in local communities.

 Review the complete rules before you get started and, if you have additional awards questions as you go, email firstname.lastname@example.org.

-The early bird entry deadline is this Wednesday, February 7, 2018, and the final deadline to submit is Wednesday, February 14, 2018.
+The early bird entry deadline is Monday, February 4, 2019, and the final deadline to submit is Thursday, February 14, 2019.

 In a sea of “fake news,” misinformation, opinion media and other types of content, it’s important to recognize how journalism stands apart.
 As journalists, we must persevere, holding each other accountable to our highest standards, and recognizing Murrow-worthy work.